Does Isaiah tell us that God is the one who creates evil? If so, why is that a good thing?

 For God has consigned all to disobedience, that he may have mercy on all.
 (Romans 11:32)

-The answer to the problem of evil is that God creates evil, not so He can punish humanity with eternal torment, as Christianity suggests, but so that He can show mercy to the world.
+The answer to the problem of evil is that God creates evil, not so He can punish humanity with eternal torment, but so that He can show mercy to the world.
 In order for the goodness and experience of love to be known there needs to exist rebellion, brokenness, loneliness and suffering by way of wickedness, otherwise, we would not know restoration or value goodness.
 Such ideas would be meaningless, a blank slate not experienced or acknowledged.
 But because of this contrast, love can be known and the universe will not and cannot end in chaos but in restoration.

 This cannot be out of a desire for evil itself.
-If that were the case, it would follow that I would be unable to do or experience anything good in life, such as the love of my family, and relative ability to decide good, and the giving of myself to another.
+If that were the case, it would follow that I would be unable to do or experience anything good in life, such as the love of my family, the relative ability to decide good, and the giving of myself to another.
 But, of course, I do.
 And everything delightful in this world is merely a taste of what’s to come.
 God does not create evil to delight in evil, but to sufficiently cultivate a beneficial outcome for His glory and our joy.
 Thus God creates the contrast as a step towards His greater, redemptive purposes.
 This is how God can create evil without He Himself having sinned or being evil, as is the Christian objection.
 His purposes are good.
 He has not, is not, and will never miss the mark.
 If God were a being of evil, the story of creation would end in annihilation.

 This is why the idea of eternal torment/annihilation and absolute human free will is so nefarious.
 By definition, God becomes a sinner.
 God misses the mark because His creation, due to an act of evil outside of Himself, rebels against Him.
 He does not or can not achieve the outcome He desires: to reconcile all creation into His bosom (Colossians 1:15-20).
-Furthermore, He then loses souls who “reject” Him as they’re cast into eternal hellfire by the hand of Satan.
+Furthermore, He then loses souls who “reject” Him as they’re cast into eternal hellfire.
 There is no end where love ultimately wins, it merely becomes a flick of the dice and a prayer that it would land on a six rather than a one.
 But these doctrines are irrelevant to the Gospel, which ends with perfect completion.
 I am convinced that Christianity is, as Scripture states, another Jesus.
 It is not the God of Romans 11:36.

 Yet I fear lest somehow, as the serpent deludes Eve by its craftiness, your apprehensions should be corrupted from the singleness and pureness which is in Christ.
 For if, indeed, he who is coming is heralding another Jesus whom we do not herald, or you are obtaining a different spirit, which you did not obtain, or a different evangel, which you do not receive, you are bearing with him ideally.
 (2 Corinthians 11:3-4 CLNT)